Podcast: Play in new window | Download | Embed

-This article will cover the whole indie publishing process, from start to finish.
+This article will cover how to indie publish your book independently from start to finish.
 Consider this Part 2 of last week’s, Part 1: 10 Decisions Every Indie Author Needs To Make.

 There are three terms for publishing a book yourself: